 Shifting Gears Part II: Indigenous Peoples’ Rights and Mining in the U.S.

-The transition to green energy technologies, like electric vehicles (EVs), will require a massive amount of critical minerals.
+The transition to green energy technologies, like electric vehicles (EVs), will require a massive amount of transition minerals.
 EV’s require, on average, six times the mineral inputs of conventional cars.
 For example, the International Energy Agency predicts, that under the Sustainable Development Scenario (SDS), between 2020 and 2040, demand for lithium will increase by 43 times, nickel by 41 times, cobalt by 21 times, manganese by 17 times, and graphite by 25 times.
-In order to fulfill the demand for critical minerals, the mining industry will play a critical role.
+In order to fulfill the demand for transition minerals, the mining industry has been seen as an important player.

 As will be mentioned in this blog, the proximity of mining to Indigenous lands creates a significant risk of violations of Indigenous Peoples’ rights.
 Mining, including mining waste, continues to cause significant environmental damage, polluting water sources, harming animal and plant life needed for subsistence, and negatively impacting the livelihoods of Indigenous Peoples.
 Studies have also shown the lasting, negative health impacts, such as chronic illnesses, of mining pollution on Indigenous communities.
 Further, since many mining operations are located on unceded Indigenous Lands, mining often destroys or negatively impacts places of cultural and spiritual significance for Indigenous Peoples.
 Additionally, the creation of “man camps” (i.e. temporary housing for mine workers) near mining operations has been linked to increases in violence in Indigenous communities, especially against Indigenous women, girls, and two-spirit people.
 As will be discussed in this blog, Indigenous Peoples’ right of free, prior, and informed consent (FPIC) is central to respecting participatory rights and land rights.
 FPIC allows Indigenous Peoples to negotiate with governments and companies as equals, withholding or conditioning consent according to their self-determined priorities.

-The transition to clean energy, including the transition to EVs, is critical to combatting the climate crisis, but mining for critical minerals must not repeat cycles of violence, suppression, and exploitation of Indigenous communities.
+The transition to clean energy is critical to combatting the climate crisis, but mining for transition minerals must not repeat cycles of violence, suppression, and exploitation of Indigenous communities.

 The Right to Free, Prior, and Informed Consent (FPIC)